 Suppliers should be aware that if they are awarded a tender, the resulting contract between the supplier and us will be published.
 In some circumstances limited redactions will be made to some contracts before they are published to comply with existing law.

-Suppliers are encouraged to identify information they believe is commercially sensitive and would not wish to be published; the final decision however will rest with the council.
+Suppliers are encouraged to identify the information they believe is commercially sensitive and would not wish to be published; the final decision will be made by the council.